apache/pekko-management/docs/src/main/paradox/discovery/aws.md

     Note: this comes with the limitation that each EC2 instance has to have the same number of Akka nodes.

 * You can change the default tag key from "service" to something else.
-This can be done via `application.conf`, by setting `akka.discovery.aws-api-ec2-tag-based.tag-key` to something else.
+This can be done via `application.conf`, by setting `pekko.discovery.aws-api-ec2-tag-based.tag-key` to something else.
     ```
-    akka.discovery.aws-api-ec2-tag-based.tag-key = "akka-cluster"
+    pekko.discovery.aws-api-ec2-tag-based.tag-key = "pekko-cluster"
     ```

-* If your service is running in a docker container, you will need to configure Akka Management with separate IPs for binding and discovery.
-This is because Akka Management needs to _bind_ to the internal docker IP, but will _discover_ the "host" IP (the EC2 private IP) on the AWS API.
+* If your service is running in a docker container, you will need to configure Pekko Management with separate IPs for binding and discovery.
+This is because Pekko Management needs to _bind_ to the internal docker IP, but will _discover_ the "host" IP (the EC2 private IP) on the AWS API.
 See @ref:[Basic Configuration](../akka-management.md) on how to separate the bind IP from the discovery IP.